CedarGroveStudios/CircuitPython_AD5293/README.rst

 A CircuitPython driver for the AD5293 digital potentiometer.

-The AD5293 Digital Potentiometer is an I2C, 100K-ohm device.
+The AD5293 Digital Potentiometer is an SPI, 100K-ohm device.
 The potentiometer sports 1024 resistance steps and can work with a logic power source from 2.7v to 5.5v.
 The potentiometer circuit can operate with analog supply voltages from +/-9v to +/-16.5v.
 The pins act similarly to a passive resistive potentiometer,